For Professionals and Providers

 What type of caregivers are eligible?

 We define caregivers as adults who provide unpaid or family care for another individual, of any age, with physical, intellectual or cognitive disabilities, or mental health condition(s).
 This includes certified family homes or those who receive some compensation for caregiving.
-Our regional service area is SW Idaho and includes Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington counties.
+This free program is available to all residents of Idaho.

 Tell me more about the research.
 Why should caregivers participate in this program?